-- The Consumer Credit Division (CCD) providing home credit to the non-standard UK consumer credit market; and - Vanquis Bank which provides credit cards to the non-standard UK consumer credit market.
+- The Consumer Credit Division (CCD) providing home credit to the non-standard UK consumer credit market; and - Vanquis Bank which provides credit cards to the non-standard UK consumer credit market and accepts retail deposits.
+In 2012 Vanquis Bank established a Polish branch and commenced a pilot, issuing credit cards to the non-standard Polish consumer credit market.

-Vanquis Bank holds a banking licence, accepts retail deposits and is regulated by the Financial Services Authority (FSA).
-In its supervisory role, the FSA sets specific requirements relating to capital adequacy, liquidity management and various controls and procedures set out in the FSA BIPRU handbook.
-In addition, Vanquis Bank holds a consumer credit license and is regulated by the Office of Fair Trading (OFT).
+At 31 December 2012, Vanquis Bank was regulated by the Financial Services Authority (FSA).
+In its supervisory role, the FSA set requirements relating to capital and liquidity adequacy and large exposures.
+Following legal cutover on 1 April 2013, Vanquis Bank has been regulated by both the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA).
+In addition, Vanquis Bank holds a consumer credit licence and is regulated by the Office of Fair Trading (OFT).

-CCD operates under a number of consumer credit licences granted by the OFT but is not regulated by the FSA.
-However, the group, incorporating both CCD and Vanquis Bank, is the subject of consolidated supervision by the FSA by virtue of Provident Financial plc being the parent company of Vanquis Bank.
-The FSA sets specific requirements for the consolidated group in respect of capital adequacy and is regulated under the FSA GENPRU handbook.
+CCD operates under a number of consumer credit licences granted by the OFT but has not been subject to FSA regulation.
+At 31 December 2012, the group, incorporating both CCD and Vanquis Bank, was the subject of consolidated supervision by the FSA by virtue of Provident Financial plc being the parent company of Vanquis Bank.
+The FSA set requirements for the consolidated group in respect of capital adequacy and large exposures, but not in respect of liquidity.
+Following legal cutover on 1 April 2013, the group has been subject to consolidated supervision by both the FCA and PRA.